2018 Canola Variety Information

 Small yield differences can easily be due to random variation and thus are unlikely to be real effects of varieties.
 When comparing average zone yields for varieties in the small plot data, the least significant difference (LSD) ranged from 6 to 13% in 2018.
 This is based on a confidence level that similar differences would occur by chance less than 5% of the time.
 Comparisons between many varieties or between different herbicide systems are valid but the LSD would be larger.
 More importantly, comparisons between varieties within the same herbicide system reveal only genetic differences, whereas variety comparisons from different herbicide systems involve the net effect of both genetic and herbicide effects (weed control + crop tolerance).

 When comparing variety yields in the field scale summaries, an asterisk (*) indicate yields that are statistically different (5% level) using the paired t-test.

 As you combine results from more sites, the statistical power to determine if small differences are not due to chance often improves quickly up to 15 -20 sites, and then marginally after that.
 This means that smaller differences are more relevant when all sites are averaged than just a few selected sites.
 Also, when there are a high number of individual sites for comparing two varieties, this increases the predictability that the average yield differences would likely occur in other fields in future years.

 Where are CPT results available?

-Results from zones with less than 5 sites of data are not shown in this publication due to limited reliability.
+Averages from zones with less than three sites of data are not shown in this publication due to limited reliability.
 Results including data from individual locations and previous years are available through an online interactive tool at www.canolaperformancetrials.ca.
 The interactive tool allows growers to explore many agronomic factors and to search for trial data in specific geographic areas near their farming operations.
 Details on management, operations and environmental data for each individual site will be reported online.
 The online tool has an economic calculator that includes the costs associated with growing the selected variety to assist growers in determining potential profitability.